manindra-004/NUapp_Booking/README.md

 # NUapp_SlotBooking
-I have made the Nu App which makes the administrator easy to book a slot
+I have made the Nu App which makes the administrator easy to book a slot for students and teachers

 # App Features